Admission to Graduate Programs in Music

 Standardized test scores (such as the GRE), letters of recommendation, personal essays, etc. are not required for admission to graduate programs in music.
 However, if the applicant wishes, they may be submitted as part of the application for admission to the WSU Graduate School and/or the Department of Music.
 Additional information about the admissions process for graduate study is available from the Office of Graduate Admissions at the WSU Graduate School.
 Click here for the Office of Graduate Admissions page.

 Funding Your Graduate Degree

-Support for graduate studies is available from both institituional and non-institutional sources.
-The Department of Music offers a limited number of talent-based scholarships to graduate students as well as the Gretchen Valade Graduate Teaching Assistantship in Jazz.
+Support for graduate studies is available from both institutional and non-institutional sources.
+The Department of Music offers a limited number of talent-based scholarships to graduate students as well as the Gretchen Valade Graduate Assistantship in Jazz.
 Students may also be offered Activity Award Scholarships on a semester-by-semester basis.
 More information about Department of Music scholarships is available under the "Scholarships" tab and on the Graduate Programs page.
-Additional information about financial support for graduate study is also available from the Wayne State University Graduate School and the Office of Student Financial Aid.
+Additional information about financial support for graduate study is also available from the WSU Graduate School and the Office of Student Financial Aid.

 For additional information or to ask a question about our graduate programs, please contact Professor Joshua S. Duchan, the Director of Graduate Studies in the Department of Music.
 You may also wish to consult the Wayne State University Graduate Bulletin or the Department of Music's General Information about Graduate Programs.